Just about the most popular type of tool watch there is, no true enthusiast’s collection is complete without at least one dive watch.

 To the Extremes

-For those models that go beyond the recreational diving world, such as Rolex’s Deepsea, the tests are ramped up in severity.
+For those models that go beyond the recreational diving world, such as the Rolex Deepsea, the tests are ramped up in severity.

 Coupled with the fact that more than half a century of refinement has produced some of the finest looking models of any sort, and the dive watch will likely to continue to be the first choice for many people from any walk of life.